dbj-data/machine_wide/README.md

 ### The Management

-- The development also happens here and that menas a lot of cruft.
+- The development also happens here and that means a lot of cruft.
 Potentially.

 - Be carefull not to develop in the master branch
 - Be carefull to use the master branch when including

+## Why or Why Not is something in here

+It all depoends how fast it has proven itself.
+Everything goes through [dbj-bench](https://github.com/dbj-data/dbj-bench) before being accepted.

+dbj-bench is built with Visual Studio and it has pretty wide variery of builds.
+Thus it is not simple.
+Again the sole purpose is to try and develop very precise benchmarking.

-# What is WIL doing here?
+# We need to talk about WIL

-WIL is a treasure trove of using all sorts of realy important WIndows API's.
+[WIL](https://github.com/microsoft/wil) is a treasure trove for anyone using all sorts of realy important WIndows API's.
 In some pleaces it is using reallu low level legacy stuf (MS RPC), or complex stuff (COM).

+WIL is also very revealing on what MSFT top programers think of many thigs you also think about.
+Like for example `stl.h`.
+Therefore take some time and think whayt is NOT inside and what is inside.

-But things will be definitely and regularly "nicked" from WIL and transformed to some dbj win32 internals.
+But "things" will be definitely and regularly "nicked" from WIL and transformed to some dbj win32 internals.